 The Pensions Act 1995 (as amended by the Pensions Act 2004) requires that all pension schemes have a formal internal dispute resolution procedure in place allowing members, prospective members, beneficiaries and contingent beneficiaries an avenue for complaint.
-It is hoped that members and beneficiaries will always be pleased with the service provided by the ITB Pension Funds and that no-one has reason to complain.
-However, in the unlikely event that a complaint arises and a member of the Funds' staff fails to provide a satisfactory answer, then a copy of the formal internal dispute resolution procedure is available upon request from: The Director, The ITB Pension Funds, 23 King Street, Watford WD18 OBJ.
+It is hoped that members and beneficiaries will always be pleased with the service provided by the ITB Pension Funds and that no-one

+The Director, The ITB Pension Funds, 23 King Street, Watford WD18 OBJ.